cbrown5/cbrown5.github.io/_posts/2017-02-22-spatial-statistics-photos.md

 ![](/Images/oyster_inla_raster-1.png)

 So it looks like oysters are more common in the southern portion of the survey area.

 But note that our predictions extent a fair way from the points.
 We might want to redo these with a more constrained spatial region.
+In general we should't trust predictions that are more than ~ 1 spatial range from the edge of our sampled region (in this case the posterior estimate for range was 181m).

 Finally, we could map this onto a satellite image to get a better view of what is going on.
 I am just using the same `leaflet` code as